CARLOS SANDOVAL

 WIP WIP WIP WIP WIP WIP

 Enlightenment automata aimed for perfection.
 They demonstrated that living organisms could be understood as machines by surpassing human precision.
-Through crude mechanics—an off-center weight, and irregular cams— my automata invert that logic: it captures what a perfect mechanism was meant to eliminate: hesitation, vulnerability, the constant tremor of being a living organism.
-The question isn’t whether the automaton feels—it’s why such simple motion makes us feel seen.
+Through crude mechanics — an off-center weight, irregular cams — my automata invert that logic: they capture what a perfect mechanism was designed to eliminate: hesitation, vulnerability, the constant tremor of being a living organism.
+That tremor is also sound.
+The mechanism doesn't produce movement and then produce sound — it produces both as the same act.
+Each Mona has its own sonic world, determined by the objects it sets in motion.
+The question isn't whether the automaton feels — it's why such simple motion, and such simple sound, makes us feel seen.

-Both Drawing and Automata series are regarded as self-portraits—autobiographical objects formed through extended periods I spent with my dog in dense forests and ecological reserves.
-Immersion in these remote, resonant landscapes was experienced as both shelter and contemplation.
-In such isolated environments, unseen nocturnal presences were sensed and pursued by my dog—an invisible activity that is attempted to be reflected in the drawing series.
-I want to evoke the world as it flickered through my dog’s hyper perception: a realm of nano-signals and silent turbulences beyond human sight.
-The visions of my dog are my dreams while camping in a sleeping bag — my cave, my shelter, my house, my matrix — in the middle of the forest.
+Both series are self-portraits — autobiographical objects formed through those forest nights.
+Unseen nocturnal presences were sensed and pursued by ABBA — an invisible activity that the drawing series attempts to follow.
+I want to evoke the world as it flickered through his hyper-perception: a realm of nano-signals and silent turbulences beyond human sight.
+The visions of my dog are my dreams while camping in a tent in the middle of the forest — my cave, my shelter, my house, the uterus.